Last updated:

 • A caring manager

-Optimize your digital workplace to increase employee ROI
+How your digital workplace can impact employee ROI

-Creating a thriving digital workplace can help you reinforce drivers – and avoid detours – in employee engagement.
+A thriving digital workplace can help you reinforce drivers – and avoid detours – in employee engagement.
+Understanding the business uses for intranet platforms and other employee experience tools is essential for maximizing employee ROI and driving organizational efficiency.

-Investing in the right employee experience (EX) tools can lead to increased productivity and performance by providing employees with the resources and support they need to drive efficiency and contribute to better business outcomes.
+Investing in the right employee experience tools can lead to increased productivity and performance by providing employees with the resources and support they need to drive efficiency and contribute to better business outcomes.
+Digital tools also amplify the value of employee experience by making engagement measurable.

 See the table below for an idea of EX software features that can enable each core driver of engagement.